• Published May 25, 2026

 Leaders can’t be prepared for every situation, every cultural setting, every challenge.
 But to be effective outside of familiar settings, global leaders do need to be able to think and act in new ways and maintain sensitivity of cultural differences.

-Some Tips for Global Leaders
+Tips for Global Leaders On Balancing Local vs. Global

 Imagine this scenario: A global vice president and a regional director of Sales are at odds.
 Both consider the other to be a savvy leader with solid business acumen.
 So what’s the problem?

-Chances are, the issue has to do with expectations: global vs. local expectations.
+Chances are, the issue has to do with expectations: global vs. local expectations:

-The global VP is responsible for the whole picture.
+• The global VP is responsible for the whole picture.
 They operate out of their home country and culture but travel extensively to regional operations around the world.
 They rely on regional directors to implement the global strategy, but they aren’t immersed in the culture or the work the way their direct reports are.

-The regional director has another set of challenges.
+• The regional director has another set of challenges.
 In this case, they may feel that much of the global strategy breaks down or becomes extraordinarily complex when applied to their office.
 They are frustrated that the vice president can’t see that.

 The challenge is immense for both leaders.
 How do they balance local vs. global expectations?
+They may fall into an organizational alignment trap and accidentally work against each other.

 1. Leaders should think and act globally.